aws/aws-iot-device-sdk-embedded-C/README.md

     ```sh
     cmake ..
     ```
     CMake will generate a project based on the detected operating system.
 On Linux, the default project is a Makefile.
 To build the SDK with this Makefile, run `make`.
+The resulting binaries (the demo executables) and libraries will be placed in the `build/output` directory.

     You may also use CMake GUI.
 Specify the SDK's root directory as the source directory and the build directory created in step 4 as the build directory in CMake GUI.